 Smoke damage is considered anything that is negatively impacted when it is covered by smoke.
 It can be something as minor as an unpleasant smell to something as serious as damage to the structural integrity of the building.

 No matter what object is burning, the smoke coming from it will always contain carbon monoxide, carbon dioxide, and soot.
 Depending on what is on fire will determine the other chemicals that will be part of the smoke.
 There isn’t much that will stop smoke in its tracks.
 It will pool throughout the building, cling to walls, seep into furniture, grab onto clothing, damage electronics, and fill in any available space within the ductwork.

 Not all smoke damage is the same.
 Each of these is caused by different circumstances.
 The temperature of the fire, fueling materials, and location will all play a role.
 Depending on what type of damage was done will slightly affect the restoration of the area that was impacted.
+Exactly what are the types of smoke damage?
 There are four different types of smoke damage: